retrocomputacion/retrobbs/readme.txt

   keys:
-    title    > Title for the main menu. sections > Number of sections on the main menu. prompt   > Prompt message to print at the bottom of the menu page in PETSCII format.
+    title    > Title for the main menu. sections > Number of sections on the main menu. prompt   > Prompt message to print at the bottom of the menu page.

 [MAINMENUSECTIONy] > (Where 1 <= y <= {MAINMENU:sections}) Defines section 'y'
                      of the main menu.